Immortale-dev/QTest/README.md

 ____

 #### AFTER_EACH ({})
 This macro requires only the **code scope** to be passed as the first parameter.
 The code inside the brackets will be called after **every** test case of the `DESCRIBE` where this `AFTER_EACH` placed to, and all of this children `DESCRIBE`'s test cases.
-Usually this rule used to make some variable release memory after each, or clear  mutable changes.
+Usually this rule used to make some variable release memory after each test case, or clear mutable changes.
 ***Example:***
 ```C++
 DESCRIBE("Test std::set", {